Teikyo Lab.

 To research that pleases the community

-Regarding future prospects, Professor Inoue says, "We would like to develop empirical research in collaboration with local facilities for the elderly and industry-academia collaboration with start-up companies that are considering entering welfare equipment and personal mobility."
-Eventually, the Utsunomiya Campus will be used as a base for tackling the problems of vulnerable people and the elderly, and from here we will propose new values for personal mobility and autonomous driving technology.
+Regarding future prospects, Professor Inoue says, "I would like to develop this into experimental research in collaboration with local elderly care facilities, and industry-academia collaboration with startup companies considering entering the welfare equipment and personal mobility fields."
+Eventually, Utsunomiya Campus will become a base for addressing issues facing the transportation-challenged and elderly, and from here they will propose new value in personal mobility and autonomous driving technology.

 Contribute to the health of local people with autonomous driving personal mobility